your description goes here

 If your cat becomes lethargic and weak or starts to vomit, then please get your cat to the vet as soon as possible, as the condition is developing into a medical emergency.

 They may need to give the cat some laxatives, of which there are many kinds.
-Another option is for an enema, and this usually requires sedation or to be done under anaesthetic.
+Another option is for an enema, and this usually requires sedation or to be done under anesthetic.

 The vet may need to put your cat on a drip to replace fluids if they have become dehydrated.